petuum-inc/poseidon-release/docs/source/cuda_install.rst

 CUDA Installation
 -----------------

-TensorFlow uses the Nvidia library CUDA (and the machine learning patch cudNN) to run certain computation-heavy operations on GPUs.
-Thus, in order to launch a Poseidon job you must first install CUDA and cudNN.
+TensorFlow uses the Nvidia library CUDA (and the machine learning patch cuDNN) to run certain computation-heavy operations on GPUs.
+Thus, in order to launch a Poseidon job you must first install CUDA and cuDNN.

 CUDA
 ^^^^

 Refer to `this link <https://developer.nvidia.com/cuda-downloads>`_ to download and install the CUDA toolkit.
 Download the version 8.0 deb/rpm local package and then follow the installation instructions listed underneath the download link.
 The default installation will place the toolkit into ``/usr/local/cuda-8.0`` and will create a symbolic folder at ``/usr/local/cuda``.

-cudNN
+cuDNN
 ^^^^^

 Download cuDNN v5.1 from `here <https://developer.nvidia.com/cudnn>`_.
 Choose the appropriate library download for your operating system.
 The following bash instructions will uncompress and copy the cuDNN files into the toolkit directory.
 Assuming the toolkit is installed in ``/usr/local/cuda``, run the following commands (edited to reflect the cuDNN version you downloaded):